What Local Offices Can I Run for?

 New York State Board of Elections

-When encountering this type of obstacle, try looking on websites like Ballotpedia for more specific information.
-Below, you’ll find a table from Ballotpedia showing what local offices are up for election in New York in 2021.
+If you encounter this issue, search for more specific information on websites like Ballotpedia.
+Below is a table from Ballotpedia showing what local offices are up for election in New York in the 2021 election cycle.

 List of New York elections covered in Ballotpedia in 2021